h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 > Consistently refer to the specification as "RADIUSv11", and consistently quote the ALPN name as "radius/1.1"
 >
 > Add discussion of future attributes and future crypto-agility work.

+draft-dekok-radext-radiusv11-04

+>  Remove "radius/1.0" as it is unnecessary.
+>
+>  Update Introduction with more historical background, which motivates the rest of the section.
+>
+>  Change Identifier field to be reserved, as it is entirely unused.
+>
+>  Update discussion on clear text passwords.
+>
+> Clarify discussion of Status-Server, User-Password, and Tunnel-Password.
+>
+> Give high level summary of ALPN, clear up client / server roles, and remove "radius/1.0" as it is unnecessary.
+>
+> Add text on RFC6421.

 --- back